YamanCool/Ableton_Live11_MIDI_RemoteScripts/README.md

 6. Browse for the name of the remote script 'Platform M' in the Control Surface dropdown.
 7. Assign the correct input and output ports.

 # Ableton Live 12.1 Beta

+Ableton changed the Python version to 3.11

+In case you have previously used an older version of Ableton Live (11 or 12) with this script:

 1. Delete the old folder 'Platform_M' in the default User Library location.
 2. Download the folder 'Platform_M' and install it again in default User Library location.